vbotka/ansible-collection-freebsd/CONTRIBUTING.md

 Thank you for your interest in contributing to the `vbotka.freebsd` Ansible collection!
-Contributions of all kinds are welcome: bug reports, documentation updates, feature requests, filter plugins, inventory plugins, connection plugins, and bug fixes.
+Contributions of all kinds are welcome: bug reports, documentation updates, feature requests, plugins, roles, playbooks, and bug fixes.

 This document outlines the workflow and quality standards for contributing to this project.